rkn2/AK_statics/README.md

 ### For pull requests
 To create a pull request, contributors are encouraged to follow the [GitHub quickstart guide on creating a fork and submitting a pull request.](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project)

+### Telling us about how you are using the resource
+If you just want to tell us how you have been using the resource just send us an email or raise an issue pointing to your work. nap@psu.edu

+## License
+[MIT License](https://opensource.org/license/mit/) THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE